 any liaisons deemed necessary with other bodies.

+For additional informational details to be included in the proposals for new work, see Annex C.

-Annex CThe form shall be submitted to the office of the CEO.Annex C
+The form shall be submitted to the office of the CEO who shall ensure that the proposal is properly developed in accordance with ISO and IEC requirements (see Annex C) and provides sufficient information to support informed decision making by national bodies.

+If it is questionable whether proposal documentation provides sufficient information, the proposal shall be returned to the proposer for further development before circulation for voting.
+This is intended as a quality control process only, and shall not reflect any value judgment about the market relevance or need for the proposed standard(s).

+If a proposal is returned to the proposer for further development, the proposer has the right to request that its proposal be circulated for voting as originally presented and without further development.

-For details relating to justification of the proposal, see Annex C C.4.
+For details relating to justification of the proposal, see Annex C.

- The Chief Executive Officer shall consult interested parties, including the Chairman of the technical management board, immediately after such a proposal is received.
+ The Chief Executive Officer shall assess the relationship of the proposal to existing work, and may consult interested parties, including the Chairman of the technical management board or Chairmen of committees conducting related existing work, immediately after such a proposal is received.
 If necessary, an ad hoc group may be established to examine the proposal.

 Any comments and recommendations by the Chief Executive Officer resulting from the consultations shall be added to the proposal form.
+These comments and recommendations shall not include value judgments about the market relevance or need for the proposed standard(s).

  The proposal shall be circulated by the office of the CEO to all national bodies of the respective organization (ISO or IEC), asking whether or not they

-support the establishment of a new technical committee, and
+support the establishment of a new technical committee providing a statement justifying their decision, and

 intend to participate actively (see 1.7.1) in the work of the new technical committee.